-A listed entity should make timely and balanced disclosure of all matters concerning it that a reasonable person would expect to have a material effect on the price or value of its securities.
+The Principles recommend that a listed entity should make timely and balanced disclosure of all matters concerning it that a reasonable person would expect to have a material effect on the price or value of its securities.

 - (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and - (b) disclose that policy or a summary of it.